 In the report on surrogate parenting issued by the New York state Table Force on Life and Law: “Many Table Force members also believe that commercial surrogate parenting arrangements will erode the integrity of the family unit and values fundamental to the bond between parents and children.
 The Task Force concluded that state enforcement of the contracts and the commercial aspects of surrogate parenting pose the greatest potential harm to individuals and to social attitudes and practises.”

-As these examples shows, framing surrogacy as ‘baby selling’ emphasised those aspects of the practise that seemed destined to bring the outside commercial world into the private realm of family.
+As these examples show, framing surrogacy as ‘baby selling’ emphasised those aspects of the practice that seemed destined to bring the outside commercial world into the private realm of family.
 The central story of the “baby-selling” frame, that surrogacy amounted to the buying and selling of family relations, was not that would permit compromise.